National Data & Stats

 I will actively demonstrate my commitment to these responsibilities throughout my professional life.

-To symbolize the student's commitment to Clinical Laboratory Sciences profession, the Department hosts an annual pinning ceremony.
+To symbolize the student's commitment to Medical Laboratory Sciences profession, the Department hosts an annual pinning ceremony.

-The practice of clinical laboratory scientist required compassion an d sensitivity combined with intellectual maturity, honesty, and curiosity.
+The practice of medical laboratory scientist required compassion an d sensitivity combined with intellectual maturity, honesty, and curiosity.
 The Clinical Laboratory Sciences faculty recognizes their responsibility to teach students to be fully aware

 of the implications of their actions as professional, essential members of the health care team.